DevCycleHQ/devcycle-docs/docs/extras/edgedb.md

 ---
-title: EdgeDB
+title: EdgeDB (Stored Custom Properties)
 sidebar_position: 6
 ---

-EdgeDB is a lightning-fast, globally replicated edge storage tool that simplifies the implementation of DevCycle in serverless environments or multiplatform applications.
-EdgeDB enables a number of different features and applications for DevCycle.
-In particular EdgeDB powers Edge Flags, Super Segments and Data Residency Controls.
+EdgeDB is a lightning-fast, globally replicated edge storage tool that allows you to store information about your users for future use in Targeting Rules.
+For example, you can set a custom property when a user performs a key action in your application, and then target based on that property in the future without having to continuously provide that data in the SDK.

+EdgeDB is also a powerful tool for cross-platform feature flagging, where you may only have the user data available in one platform, but need to target the same user in another platform.

 To learn more about EdgeDB check out the documentation for the features powered EdgeDB below.

-### Features Enabled by EdgeDB

-- Edge Flags
-- Super Segments
-- Data Residency

-# Edge Flags
-EdgeDB is a low-latency, centralized user data storage system that is accessible across all of our SDKs.
-With EdgeDB, you can accurately use targeting rules without having to pass all of a user’s data into the SDKs each time.
-Once targeting data is stored in EdgeDB, it can be easily accessed on any platform without the need for data pipelines.
+# Stored Custom Properties

-This guide will explain how to set up and use EdgeDB.
+This guide will explain how to set up and use EdgeDB to target users using Stored Custom Properties.
 It will also discuss some use cases to help you determine where to implement EdgeDB in your project.

 ### Prerequisites